Lithuanian company sells ‘vagina flavor’ snack

 “They smell like potatoes.
 They’re very salty.
 They don’t taste like a vagina at all,” said another.

-The company stated that the search for the ideal flavor was carried out by “five brave employees”, between men and women, and that field research in online forums (with the application of questionnaires) was also carried out.
+The company stated that the search for the ideal flavor was carried out by “five brave employees”, between men and women, and that field research in online forums (with questionnaires) was also carried out.

 The value of the unusual product is 9.9 euros (equivalent to R$ 50), almost five times more than the price of a “common” snack sold by the same brand.